 - If one or the other parent has been distant from the child

 - Which parent continues maintaining a friendly, encouraging relationship

 with the other

-Our Houston divorce lawyers can help you explore the many possibilities
+Our Houston family lawyers can help you explore the many possibilities

 and outcomes from your custody arrangements.
 As you can see, many factors